The Path of Sufism

 The symbol of the Order is a heart with wings.

-The Symbol of the Inayati Order We think everyone’s heart should have wings, don’t you?
+We think everyone’s heart should have wings, don’t you?